Knowing the nature of the soil to choose the type of foundation

 The engineering methods currently used for ORE come from the petroleum sector.
 However, new engineering challenges require adaptation.
 In the case of floating offshore wind turbines, for example, it is virtually impossible to have no vertical loading on the anchors due to shallow water depths.
 In addition, the positioning of ORE in the power generation sector requires optimised design to limit cost, while ensuring the robustness of the systems.

-A collaborative project is studying the limits and improvement of monopile design methods (SOLCYP+ project).
+A collaborative project studied the limits and improvement of monopile design methods (SOLCYP+ project).
 The increase in the unity power of the bottom-fixed wind turbines induces the use of monopiles with very low slenderness.
 Geotechnical centrifuge tests are thus carried out to characterise their behaviour and create a database.
 This database makes it possible to calibrate a specific methodology developed within the framework of the project and illustrates the inadequacy of the “flexible pile” method used until now and based on the principle of a fixed base and a spreading of the lateral load by bending the monopile.
 In the field of floating offshore wind turbines, there are no specific recommendations or standards for the design of anchors and foundations.
 In addition, very little sand resistance data is available.
 A working group to which France Energies Marines contributes has therefore been created by the Comité Français de Mécanique des Sols et de Géotechnique (CFMS) to draft recommendations on these subjects.

 Photo credit: Mike Mareen / AdobeStock